 Two courses outside the Latina/o Studies curriculum including advisor-approved courses offered by other departments, one each from the following areas:

 - Latin American culture, history, literature (may include courses in Latin American and Caribbean Studies, Romance Languages and Literatures, Anthropology, History, Sociology, Political Science);

-- Asian Pacific Islander American Studies; African American Studies (may include courses offered through DAAS); Native American Studies; or Arab American Studies.
+- Asian Pacific Islander American Studies; African American Studies (may include courses offered through DAAS); Native American Studies; or Arab and Muslim American Studies.